 This page may contain affiliate links.
 Read our disclosure here.

-This question gets asked quite a bit in natural health circles, and I personally searched for this information when I was nursing my son.
+This post originally was created because many people were asking me about detoxing while pregnant or breastfeeding.
 Once you start learning about how toxic we are and how we can pass toxins to our babies (whether in utero or in breast milk), you want to know as much as you can to keep your child healthy.
 Unfortunately, there are precautions about many detoxes while pregnant or nursing because we do not want to stir up any stored toxins- we want to just support the body gently to prevent detox from getting too sluggish.
+My goal with this post is to focus on nourishing nutritional support for pregnant and breastfeeding mothers.

 Our First Priority should be to NOURISH